Ninja Gaiden II – the Dark Sword of Chaos

 The level design is all around excellent.
 The environments are more varied and the level designers have become more ambitious.
 Stage 2-2 features changing wind direction necessary to advance through the level.
 Stage 3-2 takes place in the darkness, with the occasional flashes of lightning illuminating the platforms.
 Even something as simple as obscuring your view works effectively in stage 6-1 while also cleverly hiding good items.
 The boss battles are much more than simple fodder and require a little bit of thought.
 The overall art direction leans more towards the demonic which makes sense as the antagonists come from the world of Chaos.
 The creepy dungeons and caves drip atmosphere and help the game avoid relying on the standard platforming tropes.

 Overall Ninja Gaiden II is better balanced than the first game.
 There are less eagles flying about and the game is less stingy with life restoring potions.
 The game does rely on enemies spawning from behind far too much but that is a minor complaint.
 It can still get pretty crazy but never descends to the level of stage 6-2 from the original.
 Now it could all just be my skills blossoming or the fact that I spent so much time with its predecessor but I doubt it.
-You’ll also be happy to know you aren’t sent back to the beginning of the last level if you die against the final boss.
+You will also be happy to know you aren’t sent back to the beginning of the last level if you die against the final boss.
 This plays like a game keenly aware of the mistakes made by its predecessor and largely avoids repeating its faults.

 In Closing